jakobringler/blog/content/notes/PCA Dejitter.md

 The same amount of jitter is removed, while the animation is maintained.
 ### De-Jittering in Rest Space

-The ideal way to deal with that problem is to de-jitter in the correct rest space.
-To do this we need to create a local coordinate system for every point and then deform those too(`bonedeform` does that by default when the `attribute` parameter is set to `*`.
+The ideal way to deal with that problem is to de-jitter in rest space.
+To do this we need to create a local coordinate system for every point and then deform those too (`bonedeform` does that by default when the `attribute` parameter is set to `*`).

 // point wrangle "apply_local_coords"